The Declarative/Procedural Model: Understanding Language and Memory

 Language, Disorders, and Evolution

-The DP model has vast applications.
-Since first introducing his theory in 2001, Dr. Ullman has continued to study aspects of language neurocognition, such as second-language acquisition and bilingualism, language disorders, and other aspects of non-linguistic cognition, such as learning math and music.
+The DP model has extensive applications.
+Since Dr. Ullman introduced his theory in 2001, he has continued to explore various aspects of language neurocognition.
+His research includes second-language acquisition, bilingualism, and language disorders.
+It also covers other areas of cognition, such as math and music learning.

-Beyond illuminating the physical basis of language and its implications in the clinical setting, the DP model also highlights important principles of evolutionary biology that help scientists understand human linguistic development.
-“The procedural model is premised on the idea in evolutionary biology that new functions tend to rely on existing mechanisms that are repurposed for that function,” he said.
+This model not only highlights the physical basis of language in clinical settings but also sheds light on important principles of evolutionary biology.
+These principles help scientists understand human linguistic development.
+“The procedural model is based on the idea in evolutionary biology that new functions tend to rely on existing mechanisms that are repurposed,” Dr. Ullman explained.

-Ullman’s model both supports and is supported by this evolutionary perspective, suggesting that humans’ newly acquired capacity for language has organized itself in the context of the brain’s pre-existing learning structures — specifically, those underlying declarative and procedural memory.
+His model supports an evolutionary perspective, indicating that human capacity for language has organized itself within the brain's pre-existing learning structures — particularly those underlying declarative and procedural memory.

 Applications for Students: Optimizing Memory Science for Effective Learning

-The DP model provides insights that can aid intentional information learning.
-By characterizing the brain regions that facilitate this type of language memorization, such as the hippocampus and temporal lobe, researchers can leverage memory studies on these brain regions to identify optimal study strategies.
+The DP model provides insights that can enhance learning techniques.
+By identifying key brain regions involved in language memorization, such as the hippocampus and temporal lobe, researchers can develop optimal study strategies.

 Conclusion: Integrating Language, Memory, and Mind